 H.B.
 No. 216 amends the Health and Safety Code and the Occupations Code in Texas regarding the provision of abortion-inducing drugs.
 The bill stipulates that a physician must be physically present in the state and conduct an in-person examination of a pregnant woman at the time the drug is provided, as outlined in the new Subsection (b) added to Section 171.063.
-Additionally, it modifies Section 151.056 by clarifying that certain consultation services provided by out-of-state physicians do not apply to the act of providing abortion-inducing drugs, as specified in the new Subsection (b-1).
+Additionally, it modifies Section 151.056 by clarifying that certain consultation services provided by out-of-state physicians do not apply to the act of providing abortion-inducing drugs, as specified in the newly added Subsection (b-1).

 Statutes affected: Introduced: Health and Safety Code 171.063, Occupations Code 151.056 (Occupations Code 151, Health and Safety Code 171)